This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking and also husband-wife intimacy from the breaking of dawn until the setting of the sun.

-Ramadan dates and calendar 2024
+Ramadan 2025 dates and calendar

 The arrival of Ramadan has always been associated with a certain amount of mystique and contemplation.
 The exact date of the month’s beginning is traditionally determined by religious scholars/authorities under the cover of night as they seek to observe certain sightings related to the appearance and cycle of the moon.

-So far, Ramadan 2024 is predicted to begin on 11 March 2024 and end on 9 April 2024, corresponding to Ramadan 1445 in the Islamic calendar.
+So far, Ramadan 2025 is predicted to begin on Friday, 28 February 2025 and end on Saturday, 29 April 2025, corresponding to Ramadan 1446 in the Islamic calendar.

-Ramadan in Belgium
+Ramadan celebrations in Belgium

 The Muslim communities in Belgium are only about 5-6% of the country’s population.
 Considering this, it is not surprising that Ramadan isn’t one of the predominant festivals of Belgium.
-The holy month is best experienced in the Muslim-majority areas and neighbourhoods.
+The holy month is best experienced in the Muslim-majority areas and neighborhoods.

 Moreover, the long daylight hours pose an additional challenge to those observing the fast.
 Daytime can extend up to 16.5 hours a day in Belgium, leaving the Muslims to endure extra hours of fasting.
 This is then followed by praying session, pre-dawn meals, and rest in the little remaining time.

-During Ramadan, the Great Mosque of Brussels and other Islamic centres hold the Tarawih congregational prayers and religious lectures for the Muslim communities.
+During Ramadan, the Great Mosque of Brussels and other Islamic centers hold the Tarawih congregational prayers and religious lectures for the Muslim communities.
 Families and friends come together to celebrate the month-long festival and share the meals.
 Community meals are arranged as a sign of brotherhood and affection.
 It is also not unusual for Muslims to invite over Christian and Jewish friends for Iftar.

 Rules and decorum